-Foamy urine can often result from having a fast urine stream.
-However, a range of medical conditions may also have this effect.
+Foamy urine can result from having a fast urine stream.
+However, various medical conditions may also cause this, including dehydration and kidney disease.

 Urine is typically flat, but it can appear foamy in certain circumstances.
 The causes of foamy urine vary from forceful urination to dehydration.
 It can also be a symptom of kidney disease.